Great Falls. Photo by Annette Conniff.

 Update: What You Need to Know About the Farm Bill

-The Chesapeake Bay Watershed Initiative (CBWI) was authorized in the 2008 Farm Bill (aka the Food, Conservation, and Energy Act of 2008).
-This once-every-five-years federal farm bill should have been finished by September 30, but wasn't.
 Roughly $250 million in financial and technical assistance for farmers is at stake.
-This important conservation funding is needed to implement the erosion and nutrient pollution controls that will help achieve the Clean Water Blueprintgoals.
-CBF continues to weigh in strongly with senators and representatives, asking that Congress finish the farm bill and provide this important conservation funding.
+This important conservation funding is needed to implement the erosion and nutrient pollution controls that will help achieve the Chesapeake Clean Water Blueprint goals.
+CBF continues to weigh in strongly with senators and representatives, asking that Congress finish the Farm Bill and provide this important conservation funding.

 - they improve soil quality and animal health,